RoboticsLabURJC/2020-tfg-alvaro-martin/docs/_posts/2020-10-20-previous-weeks-2.md

 ---
-title: "Previous weeks - Change in initial height"
+title: "Previous weeks - Training the models"
-excerpt: "Linear motion is further complicated by letting the point start at a random height."
+excerpt: "With generated datashet and getting familiarized with the networks"

 sidebar:
   nav: "docs"